SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 /**

-* The fragment options to override the Datastar defaults.
+* The element options to override the Datastar defaults.
 Null values will be ignored.

 */